Crossing the Line: Integrations at Boundaries

 Shop.WebApp -> Shop.API "Process order"

-// Primary payment integration (encrypted, authenticated)
+// Primary payment (encrypted, authenticated)

 Shop.API -> Stripe "Process payment" [primary, encrypted, tls1.3]